ImperialCollegeLondon/virtual_rainforest_snakemake_template/README.md

 therefore need to wrap it in a `list` (or just set the parameter in one of your config files).

 To add extra processing steps (e.g. to combine data files or produce figures), you need to create extra rules.
-For example, if you wish to perform some analysis on the generated output files, you could add a rule like this:
+For example, if you wanted to perform some analysis on the generated output files using a script called `analysis_program`, you could replace the existing `rule all` with something like this:

 ```snakemake
 rule analysis: